xylish7/Youtube-Downloader-GUI/README.md

   Youtube-Downloader-GUI
 </h1>

-❗ This repository is no longer mantained.
-Check [Youtube-SK](https://github.com/xylish7/Youtube-SK) which is work in progress. ❗
+❗ This repository is no longer mantained since I don't have to much free time so the app may not work as it should ❗

 A GUI for [youtube-dl](https://github.com/rg3/youtube-dl).
 Download and convert youtube videos/playlists to different formats and different qualities.